Search

 Back to top

-The typical symptoms of carpal tunnel syndrome are tingling of the thumb, and of the index, middle, and ring fingers, and night pain.
-The pain awakens the patient, but is often relieved by shaking, hanging, or massaging the hand.
-Pain may involve not only the hand, but also the arm and the shoulder.
-Numbness and loss of manual dexterity occur in more advanced cases.
-Weakness of the hand also occurs, causing difficulty with pinch and grasp.
+The typical symptoms of carpal tunnel syndrome are tingling, numbness, or pain of the thumb, and of the index, middle, and ring fingers.
+Symptoms may awaken the affected individual at night but are often relieved by shaking, hanging, or massaging the hand.
+Pain may also involve the arm and the shoulder.
+Weakness and loss of manual dexterity occur in more advanced cases, causing difficulty with pinch and grasp.
 The person may drop objects or be unable to use keys or count change with the affected hand.
 The skin may dry because of reduced sweating.

 How is carpal tunnel syndrome recognized?